Bedouin Nights: Sleeping in the Wadi Rum Desert

 Accommodation in Wadi Rum

-I staying with Bedouin Lifestyle Camp which situated in a remote area tucked away behind a great big canyon.
+I stayed overnight in Wadi Rum at Bedouin Lifestyle Camp which situated in a remote area tucked away behind a great big canyon.
 It was a truly unforgettable experience and I’d recommend this place to anyone planning a trip to Jordan.

 → Book a night at Bedouin Lifestyle Camp

-Would you like to spend a night in the Wadi Rum Desert?
+Would you like to sleep overnight in Wadi Rum?

 1. I can’t wait to read all about your trip and see your photos!
 I know you’ll enjoy it as much as I did – it’s impossible not to!